knowit-finland-javascript-guild/cdk-with-typescript/README.md

 that are configured to deploy together.
 Use stages to deploy the same grouping of stacks to multiple environments, such as development, testing, and production.

-Let's pretend that `AppStack` is only used in Dev -- Prod has no need for it.
+Let's pretend that `AppStack` is only used in Dev, and Prod has no need for it.
 This would be a good case for introducing two separate Stages: `DevStage` and `ProdStage`!

-Do the following
+Do the following:

 1. Destroy currently deployed Stacks with
    `cdklocal destroy --all --force`